-[Solved] MySQL: Access denied for user ‘username’@’host’ (using password: YES) error in Workbench, HeidiSQL
+[Solved] MySQL: Access denied for user ‘username’@’host’ (using password: YES) Error in Workbench, HeidiSQL

 Generally, this ” Access denied for user ‘username’@’host’ (using password: YES) ” occurs because of one of the following reasons,